5 Proven Customer Acquisition Strategies For B2C Startups

-Here is a detailed infographic that explains which channels to use for B2C user acquisition.
+Here is a detailed infographic that explains which channels to use for B2C customer acquisition.
 You can read about all the strategies in detail below the infographic.

 Embed this infographic by pasting the code :

-Most companies treat growth as new user acquisition.
+Most companies treat growth as new customer acquisition.
 However, improving your conversion rates is equally important and that is exactly what remarketing can help you with.

 Remember when you checked out that product on Amazon but never bought it?
 And then that particular product followed you around on all ads across your web browser.
 That is exactly what remarketing is all about.